-Augmented Reality (AR) is expected to have a market share of $90 billion by the end of 2020.
+Augmented Reality (AR) expects to have a market share of $90 billion by the end of 2020.
 How can a major industry like construction take advantage of this massive growth?

 Sketches, paper drawings, and design plans have brought the industry this far.
-AR integration is set to take it further.
-The construction industry has been said to be among the least digitized of all the major industries, but with augmented reality, this narrative can be changed.
+AR integration will take it further.
+The construction industry is among the least digitized of all the major industries, but with augmented reality, this you can change this narrative.

 This article will help you understand some of the basic ways you as a general contractor can integrate AR technology into your work environment, and some cautions that you also need to watch out for.